Back to Blog

 • The Theological Elephant in the Room

-The most critical feedback, however, wasn't about buttons—it was about Trust.
 Several students raised valid concerns about AI in a faith context:

 "What if it hallucinates?"